System Operations Committee

 RSC (Regional Security Coordinators) Project

 Regional cooperation strategy is a key element of ENTSO-E’s roadmap.
-It has been initiated in 2015 with the approval by the Board of the ENTSO-E Project “TSO Coordination Strategy Implementation with RSCs” (RSC Project).
+The dedicated project has been initiated in 2015 with the approval by the Board of the ENTSO-E Project “TSO Coordination Strategy Implementation with RSCs” (RSC Project).

-There have been considerable regional coordination developments since 2015 with signing of the all-TSOs MLA in December 2015 and the establishment of three new RSCs, in addition to Coreso and TSCnet, namely SCC (2015), Nordic RSC (2016) and Baltic RSC (2016).
-In addition, establishing a further RSC in SEE is planned to be completed till end 2019.
+There have been considerable regional coordination developments since 2015 with signing of the all-TSOs MLA in December 2015 and the establishment of four new RSCs, in addition to Coreso and TSCnet, namely SCC (2015), Nordic RSC (2016), Baltic RSC (2016) and Selene-CC (2020).
 The project team was also key in developing the FTI study in late 2016 which greatly contributed to successful advocacy on Regional Cooperation and role of RSCs in the Clean Energy Package (CEP), ensuring that ENTSO-E/TSOs model for regional cooperation was maintained in the new legislation.

 Learn more about Regional Security Coordinators